-Put survey data in online databases and manage them for specific business areas
+Put survey data in online databases and manage them for specific business areas.

 Apply complex statistical analysis and algorithms to clean data to identify hidden insights, patterns, and information.

-Research ways improve data usage and efficiency
+Research ways to improve data usage and efficiency

-Stay updated with existing regulations like data privacy laws
+Stay updated with existing regulations like data privacy laws.

-4. Skills for A Successful Data Analyst Career
+4. Skills For A Successful Data Analyst Career

 Logical and critical thinking